SolidPIPe/retro-bridge/README.md

 2. Hold the BOOTSEL button on the Pico as you're plugging the Micro USB to your computer.
 It should open as a drive in your Explorer.
 3. Copy the `.uf2` file to the root of that drive.
 After the copy, the drive will disappear.
 You can unplug the Pico from the computer now.
 4. Plug the Pico to the USB-C OTG adapter connected to the Tink.
 Connect the USB-C power supply to the USB-C OTG adapter.
 With everything powered on, the Pico will blink the LED.
 5. Connect to the Wi-Fi network called "Retro-Bridge-XXXX".
-A captive portal page should open after about ~10 seconds.
+A captive portal page should open after about ~10-15 seconds (if it doesn't, visit http://192.168.4.1).
 6. Select your Wi-Fi network and enter your password.
 Hit Connect.
 If successful, the Pico will connect to your Wi-Fi and the captive portal should close on its own.
 7. On your computer or phone, visit http://retro-bridge.local/.
 If you see the Retro-Bridge dashboard, the setup was successful!